Nirvana (band): 1991–1992: Nevermind and mainstream breakthrough

 Citing exhaustion, Nirvana did not undertake another American tour in support of Nevermind, and made only a handful of performances later that year.
 In March 1992, Cobain sought to reorganize the group's songwriting royalties (which to this point had been split equally) to better represent that he wrote the majority of the music.
 Grohl and Novoselic did not object, but when Cobain wanted the agreement to be retroactive to the release of Nevermind, the disagreements came close to breaking up the band.
 After a week of tension, Cobain received a retroactive share of 75 percent of the royalties.
 Bad feelings about the situation remained within the group afterward.

-Amid rumors that the band was disbanding due to Cobain's health, Nirvana headlined the closing night of England's 1992 Reading Festival.
-Cobain personally programmed the performance lineup.
-Nirvana's performance at Reading is often regarded by the press as one of the most memorable of the group's career.
+Amid rumors that the band was disbanding due to Cobain's health, Nirvana headlined the closing night of the 1992 Reading Festival in England.
+Cobain programmed the performance lineup.
+Nirvana's performance at Reading is often regarded as one of the most memorable of their career.
 A few days later, Nirvana performed at the MTV Video Music Awards; despite the network's refusal to let the band play the new song "Rape Me", Cobain strummed and sang the first few bars of the song before breaking into "Lithium".
 The band received awards for the Best Alternative Video and Best New Artist categories.

 DGC had hoped to have a new Nirvana album ready for a late 1992 holiday season; instead, it released the compilation album Incesticide in December 1992.
 A joint venture between DGC and Sub Pop, Incesticide collected various rare Nirvana recordings and was intended to provide the material for a better price and higher quality than bootlegs.
 As Nevermind had been out for 15 months and had yielded a fourth single in "In Bloom" by that point, Geffen/DGC opted not to heavily promote Incesticide, which was certified gold by the Recording Industry Association of America the following February.